AlexandrShcherbakov/Diogenes/ReadMe.txt

 	2. mapper.py - used to build reverse index from lists of stemmed words stdin - stemmed words stdout - reverse index
+	3. reducer.py - used to compress index by simple9
+		stdin - reverse index
+		stdout - compressed index